 (Yes, those historic houses in Amsterdam are still supported, for the most part, on the original wooden pilings from centuries ago.
 Check out the Museum of the Canals to learn all about it.)

 Construction started in 2003 and went on until 2018.
-The stations, unlike most of the tunnels, were built by digging down from the surface, and the archeologists focused their attention there, since by digging down, they could see the layers of history and place whatever they found in its historical context.
+The stations, unlike most of the tunnels, were built by digging down from the surface, and the archeologists focused their attention there.
+By digging down, they could see the layers of history and place whatever they found in its historical context.
 Four of the stations are located where rivers or streams used to flow.

 Archeology below the surface of Amsterdam